wohaco/despace/03_magellan_as.md

 |Tel| +1(905)677-18-89, fax: +1(905)677-56-58 |
 |Etc| … |

 **Magellan Aerospace Corporation** is a Canadian manufacturer of aerospace systems & components.
 Magellan also repairs & overhauls, tests, & provides aftermarket support services for engines, & engine structural components.
-The company's business units are divided into the product areas of aeroengines, aerostructures, rockets & space, & specialty products.
+The company’s business units are divided into the product areas of aeroengines, aerostructures, rockets & space, & specialty products.
 Its corporate offices in Mississauga, Ontario, Magellan operates in facilities throughout Canada, the United States, & the United Kingdom.

-Magellan is a component supplier for the Airbus A380, the Boeing 787 Dreamliner, the F‑35 Joint Strike Fighter, & Bombardier's complete line of business & commuter aircraft.
+Magellan is a component supplier for the Airbus A380, the Boeing 787 Dreamliner, the F‑35 Joint Strike Fighter, & Bombardier’s complete line of business & commuter aircraft.
 Magellan also supplies gas turbine components for airplanes, helicopters, & military vehicles such as the M‑1 Abrams tank.

 **Опыт кооперации.**
 …